pkeilbach/pylsci/README.md

 The following code provides a quick demo of how to use the PyLSCI package.
-For a more detailed documentation, please see the [Jupyter Notebook `demo.ipynb`](https://github.com/pkeilbach/pylsci/blob/develop/demo.ipynb) provided wwith the GitHub project.
+For a more detailed documentation, please see the [Jupyter Notebook `demo.ipynb`](https://github.com/pkeilbach/pylsci/blob/develop/demo.ipynb) that is provided in this GitHub project.

 ```python
 from pylsci import Lsci